Why Diet Matters for Children with ADHD and Autism

 If so, modifying food and nutrition choices can help reduce your child’s symptoms.

 The key to Nourishing Hope is understanding that your child’s condition doesn’t exist in isolation – it doesn’t start and end in the brain.
-When disorders such as autism and ADHD are looked at as whole body disorders, it becomes easier for you, and their doctor, to address underlying issues, and improve daily life for your child.
+When autism and ADHD are understood as “whole body” disorders, it can become clear to you, and doctors, that when you address underlying issues, it will improve daily life for your child.

 Autism and Inflammation